 Consider the cost

-Proton therapy is a newer form of radiation therapy that may be more expensive.
 Not all insurance policies cover proton therapy.
-When considering your treatment options, work with your health insurance provider to understand what costs are covered by insurance and which costs you'll be expected to pay.
+When considering your treatment options, work with your health insurance provider to understand the costs that are covered by insurance and which costs you'll be expected to pay.

 What you can expect